Sodom and Gomorrah: Origin of the term sodomy

+Hospitality interpretation

+A number of contemporary scholars dispute the interpretation that the sins of Sodom and Gomorrah concern homosexuality.
+Scholars cite Ezekiel 16:49–50, quoted above, and interpret the sin as arrogance and lack of hospitality.
+As with Ezekiel, later prophetic reproaches of Sodom and Gomorrah do not condemn, implicate, or even mention homosexual conduct as the reason for the cities' destruction: instead assigning the blame to other sins, such as adultery, dishonesty, and uncharitableness.

+Some Islamic societies incorporate punishments associated with Sodom and Gomorrah into sharia.

 Historicity

 It has been suggested that if the story does have a historical basis, the cities may have been destroyed by a natural disaster.
-One such idea is that the Dead Sea was devastated by an earthquake between 2100 and 1900 BCE.
+One such idea is that the Dead Sea was devastated by an earthquake between 2100 and 1900 BC.
 This might have unleashed showers of steaming tar.
-It is possible that the towns were destroyed by an earthquake, especially as they lay along a major fault such as the Jordan Rift Valley; however, there are no known contemporary accounts of seismic activity that corroborate this theory and this and the suggestion that they were destroyed by a volcano have been deemed unlikely.
+It is possible that the towns were destroyed by an earthquake, especially as they lay along a major fault such as the Jordan Rift Valley; however, there are no known contemporary accounts of seismic activity that corroborate this theory, and this and the suggestion that they were destroyed by a volcano have been deemed unlikely.
+The hypothesis that the disaster resembled that in Tunguska has also been dismissed.
+Some also argue that the story is a blend of actual locations and events rather than a singular historical incident.

 Possible sites

-Archibald Sayce translated an Akkadian poem describing cities that were destroyed in a rain of fire, written from the view of a person who escaped the destruction but the names of the cities are not given.
+Archibald Sayce translated an Akkadian poem describing cities that were destroyed in a rain of fire and written from the view of a person who escaped the destruction; unfortunately, the names of the cities are not given in the work.
 Sayce later mentions that the story more closely resembles the doom of Sennacherib's host.